ensdomains/ens/README.md

 ## addr(bytes32 node) constant returns (address ret)

 Implements the addr resource type.
 Returns the Ethereum address associated with a node if it exists, or `throw`s if it does not.

+# Generating ABI and binary data

+ens.lll.bin was generated with the following command, using the lllc packaged with Solidity 0.4.4:

+    lllc ens.lll > ens.lll.bin

+The files in the abi directory were generated with the following command:

+    solc --abi -o abi interface.sol FIFSRegistrar.sol HashRegistrarSimplified.sol PublicResolver.sol